CHAPTER 3 What came before the Pharaohs?

-Werner Kaiser, director of the German Archaeological Institute in Cairo underlined that the tangible beginnings of the southern cultural area can be attributed to the great Nubian-Sudanese cultural sphere and are connected with the African-Hamitic unity (LÄ, VI, 106)In 1961 Gardiner is absolutely convinced about the African origin of the entire Egyptian population and language: »Since it is generally agreed that the oldest population of Egypt was African race, it might be expected that their language should be African too.
+Werner Kaiser, director of the German Archaeological Institute in Cairo from 1967 to 1989, underlined that the tangible beginnings of the southern cultural area can be attributed to the great Nubian-Sudanese cultural sphere and are connected with the African-Hamitic unity (LÄ, VI, 106).
+In 1961, Gardiner is absolutely convinced about the African origin of the entire Egyptian population and language: »Since it is generally agreed that the oldest population of Egypt was African race, it might be expected that their language should be African too.
 And in fact, many affinities with Hamitic and in particular with Berber dialects have been found, not only in vocabulary, but also in verbal structure and the like. « (Gardiner 1961, p.
 19) E. A. Wallis Budge recognized »a large number of monosyllabic words from one of the oldest African tribes in the Nile valley.
 These are words that express deep relationships, feelings, and beliefs that are specifically African, and foreign to any Semitic people.
 The original homeland of these people who invented these words lies far in the south of Egypt. « (Budge 1920/1978, ›Introduction‹) The linguist Arnold Wadler writes 1988: »The connections between the Negro idioms and the language of the hieroglyphs are becoming ever tighter.
 Although Coptic had long been considered the sole offspring of this primordial idiom, today we do not hesitate to add the Bantu languages (which reach to the Cape), the Fulian and Haussani, Mandeh and Agni to its spectrum. « (Wadler 1988, p.
 195) Jacques de Morgan, Director of the Ancient History Administration in Cairo from 1892 to 1897, is equally convinced: »The original Egyptians were African and spoke an African language. « (1926, p.
 337) The presence of interpreters is already asserted in the Old Kingdom.
 James Henry Breasted confirms also that the indigenous Egyptians were Africans and ethnically and linguistically related to the Libyans and the East African tribes of Galla, Somali and Bedja.
-But he says:
+He says:

 »The language and culture of the indigenous Egyptians was African,